DevRico003/twitterapi.io-mcp/README.md

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-brightgreen)
 ![License](https://img.shields.io/badge/license-MIT-green)

 A Model Context Protocol (MCP) server that provides LLM applications with access to Twitter data through the TwitterAPI.io service.
-This server enables AI assistants like Claude to retrieve and analyze tweets, user profiles, and other Twitter data in a structured way, with special enhancements for AI development trend analysis.
+This server enables AI assistants like Claude to retrieve and analyze tweets, user profiles, and other Twitter data in a structured way.

 ## 🚀 Features